aaikedw/fada-import-specs/FADA-import-specs.md

 - [new] choose group (dropdown) and indicate whether it concerns a new checklist or an updated one -- [new] option to create a new (sub)group and enter the group metadata _While semantically, a group may represent a subgroup, this does not represent the need for introducing a hierarchical structure in the groups themselves._
-_Group metadata represents all information present in the groups-table.
+_Group metadata represents all information present in the fada schema's groups-table.
 Currently this information is editable through the FADA web interface and includes:
 > Name
 > Created
 > Updated